-The module provides an SP800-90A-compliant Deterministic Random Bit Generator (DRBG) for creation of key components of asymmetric keys, and random number generation.
+The module provides an SP800-90A-compliant Deterministic Random Bit Generator (DRBG) for creation of key components of symmetric keys, key components of asymmetric keys, and random number generation.

-The key generation methods implemented in the module for Approved services in FIPS mode is compliant with [SP800-133].
+The key generation methods implemented in the module for Approved services in FIPS mode is compliant with [SP800-133] (vendor affirmed).

-For generating RSA, DSA and ECDSA keys the module implements asymmetric key generation services compliant with [FIPS186-4].
-A seed (i.e. the random value) used in asymmetric key generation is directly obtained from the [SP800-90A] DRBG.

-The public and private keys used in the EC Diffie-Hellman key agreement schemes are generated internally by the module using ECDSA key generation compliant with [FIPS186-4] and [SP800-56ARev3].
-The Diffie-Hellman key agreement scheme is also compliant with [SP800-56ARev3], and generates keys using safe primes defined in RFC7919, as described in the next section.
+- For generating AES, Triple-DES and HMAC keys, the module provides a symmetric key generation service compliant with [SP800-133]. - For generating RSA, DSA and ECDSA keys, the module implements asymmetric key generation services compliant with [FIPS186-4].
+A seed (i.e. the random value) used in asymmetric key generation is directly obtained from the [SP800-90A] DRBG. - The public and private keys used in the EC Diffie-Hellman key agreement schemes are generated internally by the module using the ECDSA key generation method compliant with [FIPS186-4] and [SP800-56Arev3]. - The public and private keys used in the Diffie-Hellman key agreement scheme are also compliant with [SP800-56Arev3], and generates keys using safe primes defined in RFC7919 and RFC3526, as described in the next section.